RGB Panel Hookup Guide

 Install Arduino Libraries

 Our example code is going to make use of Adafruit’s most excellent RGBMatrixPanel library, which also requires their AdafruitGFXLibrary.
 You can grab both from their GitHub repositories (see our Using GitHub tutorial for help downloading).
-Or click here to download a zip file of both folders.

 The RGBMatrixPanel library includes a number of fun examples to help show how the library can be used.
 They’re awesome.
 Check them out under the File > Examples > RGBMatrixPanel menu in Arduino.
 (Definitely check out the Plasma_32x32 or Plasma_16x32 examples!)